 If the Legislature wants information about whether deferral use and costs change in the future, Commerce will need to collect information not currently required by statute.
 This includes administrative costs, amount deferred, and the amount not paid on time or in full.
-However,
+However, since deferrals are not widely used and there have been few issues for local governments, ongoing monitoring by Commerce may be unnecessary.

 The Legislature should either repeal Commerce's data collection or identify which measures Commerce should collect that would be helpful for evaluating program use.
+You can find additional information in Recommendations.